TheTedHogan/CS530-Parallel-Computing/README.md

  make

 ```
 The program can then be run from the build directory with the command
 ` ./mandelbrot_cuda (outfile)`

+To run the OpenMPI implementation of Mandelbrot, follow the directions above to build the project.
+The resulting file can
+then be called with

+`OMP_NUM_THREADS=(Desired Number of Threads) ./mandelbrot_openmp (outfile)`

+You can specify the number of threads you want to run the Mandelbrot on with the OMP_NUM_THREADS environment variable.

 ### Other Programs
 The easiest way to run the programs is to use the slurm scripts that can be found in the scripts folder.
 There is one